Jul 9, 2015|

 Why Visit La Paz?

-Located in the dramatic Altiplano region of the Andes, La Paz is known as the highest capital in the world.
-At an elevation of approximately 12,000 feet, there are endless opportunities for hiking and exploring the natural and diverse beauty of the Andes.
+The first place to visit in Bolivia on our list is La Paz.
+La Paz is in the dramatic Altiplano region of the Andes.
+The city is the highest capital in the world at an elevation of approximately 12,000 feet.
+Here, there are endless opportunities for hiking and exploring the natural and diverse beauty of the Andes.
 Popular trails include the lush Palca Canyon and red rock views of the Valle de la Luna regions.
 Additionally, founded in 1548 as a Spanish colony, La Paz has many impressive colonial buildings and monuments, including the Church of San Francisco and the Basilica of Our Lady of Peace.

 La Paz is also a great starting point for exploring other sites such as Tiwanaku.
 Tiwanaku is an important pre-Columbian archaeological site located just 70 km from La Paz.
 This civilization is considered the most important precursors of the Inca empire.